 Welcome to Newport Boat Club...

-The Manager and Club Officers are always happy to assist with any matters you may wish to raise.
+The Club Administration Manager and Club Officers are always happy to assist with any questions you have.
 For a full list of club officers and members of staff, head over to our Meet the Team page.

-Our affairs are controlled by a Management Committee, elected by the membership, whose authority is vested in the Club Manager for the day-to-day running of the Club.
-There are separate committees responsible for Sailing & Boating (including Celtic Longboat rowing), Bar management, Building matters, and Entertainments.
+Our affairs are controlled by a Management Committee, elected by the membership, whose authority is vested in the Club Administration Manager for the day-to-day running of the Club.
+The management committee is led by the Commodore, and there are sub- committees responsible for Sailing & Boating (including Celtic Longboat rowing), Bar management, Building matters, and Social events.
 Opening times for the Club House are in general the same as for the bar except that the Club is also open before and after races.

-A list of committee members, who are there to serve you, is displayed in the clubhouse.
-They are more than happy to deal with your queries or to note any observations you wish to make.
+A list of our committee members is displayed in the clubhouse.
+They are more than happy to help with any questions and take on board any suggestions you may have for the Club.

 Please remember that the sea should be treated with respect.
 An awareness of the dangers is essential.